EA Sports: PC games

-For the 2003 game year, and from years 2006 to 2008, EA published compilations of EA Sports titles for Windows Called the "Year Number" Collection.
+For the 2003 game year, and from years 2006 to 2008, EA published compilations of EA Sports titles for Windows called the EA Sports Collection; for example, the 2006 lineup was called the EA Sports 06 Collection.

 In June 2009, EA Sports announced that for 2010, the games Madden NFL, NCAA Football, NASCAR, NHL, NBA Live, and Tiger Woods PGA Tour would not be shipped for PC platforms.
-The NCAA Football series had not been released on the PC since 1998, The Tiger Woods series' last PC game was Tiger Woods PGA Tour 08, the NASCAR series had not had a PC version since NASCAR SimRacing in 2005, and the last Madden series' to be released on PC was Madden NFL 08.
+The NCAA Football series had not been released on the PC since 1998, the Tiger Woods series' last PC game was Tiger Woods PGA Tour 08, the NASCAR series had not had a PC version since NASCAR SimRacing in 2005, and the last Madden series to be released on PC was Madden NFL 08.
 The NHL series' last PC game was NHL 09.
 Likewise, NBA Live 08 was the final PC version for NBA Live.

-The head of EA Sports at that time, Peter Moore, cited piracy and the fact that the "PC as a platform for authentic, licensed, simulation sports games has declined radically in the past three years as the next generation consoles [...] have attracted millions of consumers."]
+The head of EA Sports at that time, Peter Moore, cited piracy and the fact that the "PC as a platform for authentic, licensed, simulation sports games has declined radically in the past three years as the next generation consoles [...] have attracted millions of consumers."

 However, the FIFA series continues to be released on PC, and for the first time since 2008, Madden NFL 19 was released for PC.
-Following EA's purchase with Codemasters, the F1 series would be published by EA on PC.
+Following EA's purchase of Codemasters, the F1 series would be published by EA on PC.